udbhav-chugh/RescueIndia-/README.md

 During the times of disaster, we will maintain a check on the food supplies, medicines, efficiency of the evacuation plan and emergency aid supplies.
 The model will also provide a basic translator to help translate common words of common Indian languages to Hindi/English to ease communication with the rescue team.

 Finally, we will have a forum where people can donate to the affected people and their loss of property.
 We will also have a forum to conduct workshops in all parts of country to spread awareness about such disasters in which again people willing to make a difference can volunteer and contribute.

+To run the project
+1) type the command : bash inital.sh
+  (this command needs to be run only once)

+2) to deploy the website, type: bash run_dev_server.sh

+to open website link, go to the url: http://localhost:8002